BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 6.

-The COVID-19 pandemic was the most severe public health and socioeconomic crisis India faced in decades, exposing both the vulnerabilities and the resilience of communities across the country.
-The pandemic dramatically illustrated how effective crisis management depends on pre-existing community development infrastructure, trust networks, and communication systems that are built
+The COVID-19 epidemic was the worst public health crisis and socioeconomic crises India confronted in decades, exposing both the vulnerabilities and resilience of people throughout the nation.
+The epidemic demonstrated in stark detail the importance of effective crisis management on the pre-existing infrastructure for community development, trust networks, and communications systems built by investing in development over time, and not only during moments when there is an

 Assignment Set – 1